 Additional Contact (Assistant): This is optional and may be a personal representative of the SCOR Director, such as an administrator, an assistant, or a laboratory manager to be used as an additional point of contact, typically in the post-award phase.
-The Additional Contact will not have access to the application in Fluxx.
+The Additional Contact will not have access to the application in the LLS Research Portal.